STUDY ON PERCEPTIONS OF SINGAPORE’S BUILT HERITAGE AND LANDMARKS

 This study is being conducted by the Social Lab, Institute of Policies Studies, Lee Kuan Yew School of Public Policy, NUS.
 It is supported by the Heritage Research Grant from the National Heritage Board, Singapore.

-9. How will the information that i give during the FGDs be used?
+9. How will the information that I give during FGDs be used?

 The data, without personal identifiers, will be analysed by researchers at the IPS Social Lab to gain insights into how old buildings and landmarks are viewed by Singaporeans.
 The overall findings and anonymised data will be shared with stakeholders in the National Heritage Board to inform future policy decisions.